Payroll key updates for 2023

-The personal allowance for 2022/23 remains at £12,570 with a tax code of 1257L.
-The onus is on the employee to ensure the tax code applied is correct – if an employee is not sure, they should contact HMRC on 0300 200 3300.
+The responsibility is on the employee to ensure the tax code applied is correct – if an employee is not sure, they should contact HMRC on 0300 200 3300.

-HMRC require either form P45 or Starter Checklist when processing a new employee as this determines the correct tax code to operate.
-Therefore, to process any new employee, we will also need these forms.
+HMRC require either form P45 or Starter Checklist when processing a new employee as this determines the tax code to operate.
+Therefore, to process any new employee, payroll requires these forms.
 The new starter checklist should be completed via the SAGE portal.

 Right to work check